vicwomg/pikaraoke/README.md

 ### Songs aren't downloading!

-Make sure youtube-dl is up to date, old versions have higher failure rates due to changes in Youtube
+Make sure youtube-dl is up to date, old versions have higher failure rates due to security changes in Youtube.
+You can see your current version installed by navigating to `Info > System Info > Youtube-dl version`.
+The version number is usually the date it was released.
+If this is older than a few months, chances are it will need an update.

-You can update this from the web UI.
-Go to Info > Update Youtube-dl
+You can update youtube-dl directly from the web UI.
+Go to `Info > Update Youtube-dl`

-From the CLI:
+Or, from the CLI:
 `sudo pip install --upgrade youtube_dl`

 ### Downloads are slow!